 Check out our portfolio below!

 The Hepburn Z-NET Pilot

-This year Hepburn Wind will be working with the Coalition for Community Energy (C4CE) who are leading Victoria’s first Zero-Net Energy Town (Z-NET) project as part of the Sustainability Victoria TAKE2 Community Transition Pilot.
+This year Hepburn Wind is a partner on Victoria’s first Zero-Net Emission Transition (Z-NET) project as part of the Sustainability Victoria TAKE2 Community Transition Pilot.

 The Pilot will deliver a range of outcomes for the Shire, including a Z-NET Blueprint for the Hepburn Shire (carbon emissions inventory), a co-developed Community Transition Plan, a feasibility analysis and business cases for local energy options and will build capacity within the community.